surveyjs/survey-creator/docs/Create-Custom-Widget.md

   };
 },
 ```

-The last step is to react on changing the enable/disable question state.
-We must add this code into _afterRender()_ function as well.
+The code looks a litle overcomplicated.
 If we do not use document _execCommand_ function, then we could use div onBlur event.
 Commonly the code is simpler.

 Here is the example for CK_Editor custom widget.